-Regardless of how long you’ve been together as a couple or how you may have split finances, getting married changes more than your tax ID status and the state of your china cabinet.
+Regardless of how long you’ve been together as a couple or how you may have split finances, getting married changes more than your tax filing status and the state of your china cabinet.
 When you commit to one another, it’s also a good time to commit to your mutual financial goals as a couple, especially if things have been relatively smooth sailing, financially speaking.

 #1 Set financial roles